Poulnabrone dolmen: Human remains

-In most cases, the pathology and physical condition of the remains indicated lives spent in hard physical labour, and a life span that ended before the age of 30.
-Only one individual seems to have survived the past 40 years.
+In most cases, the pathology and physical condition of the remains indicated lives spent in hard physical labour, and a lifespan that ended before the age of 30.
+Only one individual seems to have survived past 40 years.
 Wear on the chest and chest vertebra of some individuals indicates the carrying of heavy loads on the head and back.
 Many of the bones showed signs of arthritis in the upper body, and the children's teeth showed evidence of illness and malnutrition.
 Dental pathology, including the wearing of the upper front teeth, indicates that they had a relatively abrasive and mostly plant-based diet, with limited consumption of animal protein.

 The remains of two of the bodies contain signs of violent injuries.
-The left parietal lobe of a young or middle-adult male's skull contains an oval depressed lesion sustained from the impact of a small blunt object.
-Because of the position of the wound towards the top of the head, it is more likely the result of a projectile rather than a fall, possibly from a sling shot.
-The wound seems to have fully healed with no signs of infection.
+The left parietal lobe of a young or middle-aged male's skull contains an oval depressed lesion sustained from the impact of a small blunt object.
+Because of the position of the wound towards the top of the head, it is more likely the result of a projectile rather than a fall, possibly from a Sling_(weapon).
+The wound appears fully healed, with no signs of infection.
 The right hip bone of another individual contains the tip of a triangular stone projectile, which seems to have been shot from behind.
-Although the wound itself would not have been fatal because it did not heal, it is assumed that the person incurred other fatal injuries during the same incident.
+Although the wound itself would not have been fatal; because it did not heal, it is assumed that the person incurred other fatal injuries during the same incident.

-The remains of a sixth-month old baby with Down syndrome were found at the megalith.
+The remains of a six-month-old baby with Down syndrome were found at the megalith.
 This is thought to be the earliest discovered case of Down Syndrome.
 There was evidence that the infant had been breastfed prior to their death.

 Some bodies had been left elsewhere to decompose—likely in a protected location, as none show any signs of animal teeth marks.
-As some show scorch marks, they may have been ritually burned beforehand.
+Some show scorch marks, suggesting they may have been ritually burned beforehand.

 Sometime between c.
 1750 and 1420 BC (corresponding with the Irish Bronze Age), an infant was buried just outside the entrance.

 Pottery and artefacts

 Most of the pottery was discovered within the main chamber, with smaller finds in the portico and cairn.
-All of the pieces are badly disintegrated and very small; according to archaeologist Anne Brindley, they consist of "crumbs or fragments", and it is not possible to determine how may original objects they come from.
+All of the pieces are badly disintegrated and very small; according to archaeologist Anne Brindley, they consist of "crumbs or fragments", and it is not possible to determine how many original objects they come from.
 Although few of the remnants have distinguishing characteristics, some of the pottery fragments have been identified as within the early Western Neolithic tradition (c.
 3750–3600 BC), largely based on the type of paste, and a few pieces with partially intact rims or decorations.